Walnut Creek Accomplishments:

 - The Climate Action Plan Addendum to the General Plan contains water conservation measures to be implemented.

-- The City installed 3 electric vehicle charging stations around the city.
+- The City installed 3 electric vehicle charging stations around the city in 2009.

 - City adopted a Bicycle Master Plan in 2011 to promote cycling as a safe and sustainable mode of transportation.